ROHINSAI/ChowNow/readme.md

 # Things to Do

 - Search Bar Implementation in Home Page

-- Address Bar in SignUp Page - done but error handling is there
+- Address Bar in SignUp Page - done but error handling is there i mean if there is no address show enter address

-- Default Avatar When Logged In
+- Default Avatar When Logged In - done but if profile updated and coming it's glitching for once and eventhough i upload profile url it is not showing photo

-- Address in Cart Page
+- Address in Cart Page - done

-- AutoFill '/user' Page with Name, Phone, Email, Address
+- AutoFill '/user' Page with Name, Phone, Email, Address - done but edit and delete feature for address is balance

 - Favorites for Restaurants

 - Order History -> Schema Changes, '/user' UI changes, Rating + Review

 - Order Analytics -> Total Orders, Total expenditure

 - Dummy Order

 - users